CMU-Integrated-Design-Innovation-Group/PITSA/README.md

 ## Instructions
 ### Input information for the Python scripts when solving the two continuous constraint satisfaction problems
-The sample-based exhaustive search method: The user needs to enter a floating-point number (e.g., 1e-3 for the two-dimensional problem and 0.05 for the four-dimensional problem) as the distance between two adjacent sample points.
+The sampling-based exhaustive search method: The user needs to enter a floating-point number (e.g., 1e-3 for the two-dimensional problem and 0.05 for the four-dimensional problem) as the distance between two adjacent sample points.

 The region-based exhaustive search method: The user needs to enter a floating-point number (e.g., 1e-3 for the two-dimensional problem and 0.05 for the four-dimensional problem) as the edge length of each square/hypercube.
 The user also needs to specify the number of subintervals in each dimension (e.g., 10) for the splitting approach that is used to derive the sharper bounds for interval computation.